vsouza/awesome-ios/README.md

  * [RazzleDazzle](https://github.com/IFTTT/RazzleDazzle) - A simple keyframe-based animation framework for iOS, written in Swift.
 Perfect for scrolling app intros. :large_orange_diamond:
  * [Instructions](https://github.com/ephread/Instructions) - Easily add customizable coach marks into you iOS project. :large_orange_diamond:
  * [SwiftyWalkthrough](https://github.com/ruipfcosta/SwiftyWalkthrough) - The easiest way to create a great walkthrough experience in your apps, powered by Swift. :large_orange_diamond:
- * [Primer](https://www.goprimer.com) - Easy SDK for creating personalized landing screens, signup, and login flows on a visual editor with built in a/b/n testing and analytics.

 ### URL Scheme
  * [WAAppRouting](https://github.com/Wasappli/WAAppRouting) - iOS routing done right.
 Handles both URL recognition and controller displaying with parsed parameters.
 All in one line, controller stack preserved automatically!